Bullock family: Bullocks of Faulkbourne

-His eldest son, also Jonathan (1773-1860), served in the 1st Dragoon Guards and as a Justice of the Peace, Deputy Lieutenant and, in 1837, High Sheriff of Essex.
+His eldest son, also Jonathan (1773–1860), served in the 1st Dragoon Guards and as a Justice of the Peace, Deputy Lieutenant and, in 1837, High Sheriff of Essex.
 He did not marry an heiress but a daughter of the Vicar of Witham.
 His brother, John (1775–1844), became Rector of Radwinter and Faulkbourne and was the great-grandfather of Guy Bullock.

 After Jonathan's death in 1860, the pressure of social and economic change in the 19th century brought the beginnings of the family's decline at Faulkbourne.
-Properties began to be sold when the Rev. Walter Trevelyan Bullock (1818-1878) inherited the estates, his three elder brothers having predeceased him, leaving only Faulkbourne and Radwinter in the family.
+Properties began to be sold when the Rev. Walter Trevelyan Bullock (1818–1878) inherited the estates, his three elder brothers having predeceased him, leaving only Faulkbourne and Radwinter in the family.
 He had been Rector of Faulkbourne until 1852 before moving to Devon, yet after only a year he returned to Faulkbourne on the death of his brother.
 He later lived mainly in London and, on a visit to Faulkbourne, accidentally poisoned himself and died in 1878.
-His sister, Margaret Emily Bullock (1822-1913), married the Rev. Hon.
+His sister, Margaret Emily Bullock (1822–1913), married the Rev. Hon.
 Llewellyn Charles Robert Irby, the youngest son of George Irby, 3rd Baron Boston.

-Debrett's records that Walter Trevelyan's daughter, Edith Anne Bullock (died 1929), was the granddaughter-in-law of George Hamilton-Gordon, 4th Earl of Aberdeen, Prime Minister of the United Kingdom from 1852-1855.
+Debrett's records that Walter Trevelyan's daughter, Edith Anne Bullock (died 1929), was the granddaughter-in-law of George Hamilton-Gordon, 4th Earl of Aberdeen, Prime Minister of the United Kingdom from 1852 to 1855.

-Walter Trevelayan's eldest son, Walter Henry Bullock (1861-1924), was the last of the Faulkbourne senior male lineage.
+Walter Trevelayan's eldest son, Walter Henry Bullock (1861–1924), was the last of the Faulkbourne senior male lineage.
 During his youth, his trustees carried out extensive repairs to the Hall but he was never permanently in residence there.
 In 1892 most of the tapestries and pictures, such as the fitted Aubusson tapestries and Gainsborough's portrait of Col. John Bullock, were sold.